-To prove Theorem \ref{thm:mainp}, one must first address the lack of strict parabolicity of equation \eqref{eq:rf}.
+To prove Theorem \ref{thm:mainp}, we must first address the lack of strict parabolicity of equation \eqref{eq:rf}.
 The degeneracy of the equation, a consequence of its diffeomorphism invariance, is not rectifiable here by the use of DeTurck's trick as it is in the problem of forward uniqueness of solutions to the Ricci flow: the diffeomorphisms needed to pass to a problem of backward uniqueness for the strictly parabolic Ricci-DeTurck flow are naturally solutions to a ill-posed \emph{terminal-value} problem for a harmonic map-type heat flow.
 See, e.g., \cite{KotschwarBackwardsUniqueness} for a discussion of these and related issues.

-To circumvent the degeneracy of \eqref{eq:rf}, we follow the method used by the first author in \cite{KotschwarBackwardsUniqueness} and encode the vanishing of $h$ in terms of the vanishing of solutions to a prolonged ``PDE-ODE'' system of mixed differential inequalities.
-One important difference between our implementation of this device and the implementations in \cite{KotschwarBackwardsUniqueness} and \cite{KotschwarWangConical} is that the system used in these latter references is too coarse to keep track of the blow-up which is occurring anisotropically in our problem.
-A critical part of our approach is to parlay the infinite order decay that we assume on $h$ and its derivatives into an exponential-quadratic rate, and the Carleman inequalities we use for this purpose can absorb only a limited amount of blow up from the coefficients on the lower order terms on the right hand side.
+To work around the degeneracy of \eqref{eq:rf}, we instead employ a device used by the first author in \cite{KotschwarBackwardsUniqueness} which encodes the vanishing of $h$ in terms of the vanishing of solutions to a prolonged ``PDE-ODE'' system of differential inequalities.
+The implementation of this device, however, is rather more involved than in \cite{KotschwarBackwardsUniqueness} and \cite{KotschwarWangConical} since the system used in these references turns out to be slightly too coarse to track by itself the blow-up which here occurs anisotropically at the singular time.
+We instead make use of two prolonged systems: a ``basic'' system which, on account of its relative simplicity, we use to frame and prove the backward uniqueness theorem which implies the vanishing of $h$, and a ``refined'' system whose higher granularity allows us to track the blow-up rate of individual components of $\nablat \Rmt$.

-Thus we use two systems: a ``basic'' system, which is simpler to work with and is suitable for ultimately establishing the vanishing of $h$, and a more elaborate ``refined'' system, with which we can track the blow-up rate of individual components of $\nablat \Rmt$ sufficiently well to verify the exponential decay of $h$ and its derivatives.
-The basic system is equivalent to those considered in \cite{KotschwarBackwardsUniqueness, KotschwarWangConical}, and consists of the sections $\ve{X} = \delt \Rmt = \delt\Rmt - \nabla \Rm$ and $\ve{Y} = (h, \nabla h, \nabla \nabla h)$.
-These sections satisfy a system of inequalities of the form